sl-solution/InMemoryDatasets.jl/docs/src/man/grouping.md

 ## Introduction

 InMemoryDatasets uses two approaches to group observations: sorting, and hashing.
-In sorting approach, it sorts the data set based on the given columns and finds the starts and ends of each group based on the sorted values.
+In sorting approach, it sorts the data set based on given columns and finds the starts and ends of each group based on the sorted values.
 In hashing approach, it uses a customised algorithm to group observations.
-Each of these approaches has some advantages over the other one and for any particular problem one might be more suitable than the other one.
+Each of these approaches has some advantages over the other one and for any particular problem one of them might be more suitable than the other one.

 ## `groupby!` and `groupby`

 The main functions for grouping observations based on sorting approach are `groupby!` and `groupby`.
-The `groupby!` replaces the original data set with the sorted one and attaches a meta information about the grouping orders to the replaced data set, on the other hand, `groupby` performs the sorting phase, however, it creates a view of the main data set where the meta information is attached to it.
-The output of `groupby` can be viewed as a view of the sorted data set.
+The `groupby!` function replaces the original data set with the sorted one and attaches a meta information about the grouping orders to the replaced data set, on the other hand, the `groupby` function performs the sorting phase, however, it creates a view of the main data set where the meta information is attached to it.
+The output of `groupby` is basically a view of the sorted data set.

 The syntax for calling `groupby!` and `groupby` is the same as the `sort!` function.
-This means `groupby!` and `groupby` accept all keyword arguments that `sort!` function supports, these include:
+This means `groupby!` and `groupby` accept all keyword arguments that the `sort!` function supports, these include:

 * `rev` with default value of `false`
 * `mapformats` with default value of `true`, i.e. by default these functions group data sets based on the formatted values.